LamaAni/filebase_api/README.md

 module.exports = {
   test_remote_call: test_remote_call,
-  my_val: 'my_val', // can also be an object.
+  div_text: 'text to show in div', // can also be an object.
 }
 ```